tylim88/Firelord/README.md

 [![npm](https://img.shields.io/npm/v/firelord)](https://www.npmjs.com/package/firelord) [![GitHub](https://img.shields.io/github/license/tylim88/firelord)](https://github.com/tylim88/firelord/blob/master/LICENSE) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/tylim88/firelord/pulls)

+🐤 Write scalable firestore code with complete deep typing firestore wrapper, no more typing hell in your firestore code.

-🐤 admin firestore wrapper with deeper typing solution, handle nested object, nested array, array object, object array..etc types!
+💪🏻 handle object, array, array object, object array...and all kinds of type, regardless of the nesting level!

 🚀 All read and write operation are typed, query field path, field value, collection path, document path, everything is typed!

 🔥 Automatically convert all value type to corresponding read type, write type and compare type(good at handling timestamp and field value).

+✋🏻 Not only it safeguards your types, but it also stops you from making any incorrect implementation(use the wrapper incorrectly).

 ✨ Api closely resemble firestore api, low learning curve.